 - Physical fitness

-By the end, you’ll be ready for the challenges of infantry service.
+By the end, you will be equipped to face the challenges of an infantry role.

 Military Police and Engineering Tracks

-Military Police (MP) AIT lasts about 20 weeks, while Engineering AIT can range from 8 to 12 weeks.
+Military Police (MP) AIT lasts approximately 20 weeks, while Engineering AIT can vary from 8 to 12 weeks.

-MP training takes place at Fort Leonard Wood, Missouri.
+MP training occurs at Fort Leonard Wood, Missouri.

 - Law enforcement procedures